dinoxas/react-redux-polls/README.md

 # Polls app with React and Redux

-Simple poll application with the following basic functionalities:
+Simple polls application with the following basic functionalities:
 - Create a new poll
-- Answer a poll
+- Answer polls
 - View the leaderboard

 Note: Open the console or use the Redux chrome Add-on to see the current action and state of the app.